JulienPalard/peps/pep-0xxx.rst

 and passing options to sphinx is mandatory to change the language, only 2.7, 3.5, and 3.6 branches will be translated [12]_.

-Default (master) branch may not be translated actively, but as translation memory may translate a consequent part of it, if a team has nothing else to translate, and want to do it, they can.
-In any way, docsbuild-scripts have to build it, so a team can preview their translations before a Python release, to be ready.
+Development branch (master) has a lower translation priority than stable branches.
+But docsbuild-scripts will build it so it is possible for a team to work on it to be ready for the next release.

 Hosting